Special Crime and Counter Terrorism Division (SCCTD)

 The VRR Scheme gives victims of crime and bereaved families a clear mechanism through which they can obtain a full reconsideration of certain decisions not to proceed with their case.
 The ARU is responsible for conducting these independent reviews in VRR cases where local resolution has not been possible.

 Executive team of Special Crime and Counter Terrorism Division

-Bethan David is the interim Head of the Counter Terrorism Division.
+Bethan David is Head of the Counter Terrorism Division.

 Bethan qualified as a Solicitor in private practice and joined the Crown Prosecution Service in 2002, obtaining Higher Rights of Audience in 2005.
 In 2006 Bethan joined the Counter Terrorism Division and has handled many high-profile cases involving terrorism, national security and allegations of war crimes and crimes against humanity, including the prosecution of Michael Adebolajo and Michael Adebowale for the murder of Fusilier Lee Rigby.
 She has been junior counsel on several terrorist trials, such as the Supreme Court case of Mohammed Gul.

 In 2015 Bethan became a Unit Head on the Counter Terrorism Division managing casework and policy on the division and leading on a range of strategic issues.
 From 2007 to 2019 she was the CPS National Coordinator for Domestic Extremism.

 In 2018 Bethan was appointed as a Temporary Deputy Head of Special Crime and Counter Terrorism spending time working across the three divisions, before reverting to her role in the Counter Terrorism Division.
 In 2020 she was appointed interim Head of the Counter Terrorism Division and permanently appointed in April 2021.
 Bethan leads the division and its strategic and policy work and works closely with the lawyers on the most serious and complex cases.

 Rosemary Ainslie is Interim Head of Special Crime Division.